bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The route up Wastach Peak is straightforward.
 From Moraine Lake start up the trail to Wenkchemna Pass.
 Well before the pass, however, the trail passes below a walled gully east of Wastach Peak.
 This gully leads to Wastach Pass, but after hiking out of the gully, one can start up just about anywhere on the broad lower slopes of Wastach.

 Taking our cue from previous trip reports, we hadn't brought helmets, but as we learned on our trip, there is a risk of dropping a rock on someone; loose rocks abound on Wastach's lower slopes and helmets wouldn't be out of place here.
 To minimize the risks, we stayed together in the gully but spread out across the lower slopes.
 After reaching the crest, the grade and risks eased while the scenery got better.
-We followed the crest and reached the summit just over three hours after starting.
+We followed the crest and reached the summit three hours after starting.
 There we took advantage of the mild weather to loiter for an hour.
 Since the mountain straddles the ends of Paradise Valley and the Valley of the Ten Peaks, it's the perfect place to gaze down both valleys.

 With the day still young, we took our time on the return leg.
 Instead of going directly to the gully, we dropped down to Wastach Pass before making our way back to the trail.
 Along the way, we paused to watch a grizzly and her two cubs foraging below the trail.
 It was a fine way to finish the day.